linuxforphp/linuxforphp-docs/docs/advanced_features.rst

 Automating Services in Linux for PHP
 ------------------------------------

-When using a *Linux for PHP* container in detached mode, it is possible to automate services using the 'lfphp' command.
+When using a *Linux for PHP* container in detached mode, it is possible to automate services using the ``lfphp`` command.
-If you wish to start a container with only the MariaDB (MySQL) server running, you would enter the following command when invoking the container::
+If you wish to start a container with only the *MariaDB (MySQL)* server running, you would enter the following command when invoking the container::

-    $ docker run -dit asclinux/linuxforphp-8.1:7.2.5-nts bash -c "lfphp --mysql"
+    $ docker run -dit asclinux/linuxforphp-8.1:7.2.10-nts bash -c "lfphp --mysql"

 The available services are :